 6.3.
 A. Supervision of Students.
-Students who are enrolled in a program of study (as defined in Sections 5.3.B, 5.3.C, 5.4.A of these Rules and Regulations) shall be supervised in any and all practice of the profession of psychology, in keeping with the regulations for training students in the practice of psychology, and shall be the responsibility of the Psychologist supervisor, both site and academic.
-Supervision of students (as defined in Sections 4.2 and 7.2) shall not be monitored by this Board except that students, participating in a pre-doctorial internship training program that has entered into an agreement with the Arkansas Department of Human Services (DHS) enabling such student's provision of psychological services to be billed and reimbursed by Medicaid, shall be required to have a "Certificate of Approved Supervision during Pre-Doctoral Internship" submitted and approved by the Board prior to beginning service provision within the program.
+Students who are enrolled in a program of study (as defined in Sections 5.3.B, 5.3.C, 5.4.A of these Rules and Regulations) shall be supervised in any and all practice of the profession of psychology, in keeping with the regulations rules for training students in the practice of psychology, and shall be the responsibility of the Psychologist supervisor, both site and academic.
+Supervision of students (as defined in Sections 4.2 and 7.2) shall not be monitored by this Board except that students, participating in a pre-doctorial internship training program that has entered into an agreement with the Arkansas Department of Human-Services (DHS) enabling such student's provision of psychological services to be billed and reimbursed by Medicaid, shall be required to have a "Certificate of Approved Supervision during Pre-Doctoral Internship" submitted and approved by the Board prior to beginning service provision within the program unless the student is participating in an APA accredited pre-doctoral internship and is provisionally licensed by the Board.
 The student and approved supervisor shall be required to submit quarterly reports on supervision during the internship program which shall be reviewed by the Board.
 The Board will report any problems or concerns regarding the supervision to the Director of the Pre-Doctorial Internship Program.